trimble-oss/website-modus.trimble.com/content/news/2024-11-27-modus-web-components.md

 The Modus Web Components library has always been open source, MIT licensed and available for anyone to use and contribute to.

-We've been really happy that front-end developer [Austin O'Neil](https://github.com/austinoneil), a developer from the community, has been contributing to the project (he's now had 19 merged Pull Requests!) and has been a great help in improving the library.
+We've been really happy that [Austin O'Neil](https://github.com/austinoneil), a front-end developer from the community, has been contributing to the project (he's now had 19 Pull Requests merged!) and has been a great help in improving the library.

 Thanks Austin!
 <br><br><br>